b-lukaszuk/julia_luzne_zadanka/experiment1/contents/why_julia.md

 }
 </pre>

-For me too much boilerplate code, the code that I don't want to type, read or process in my head.
+For me too much boilerplate code.
+The code that I don't want to type, read or process in my head.
 Additionally, probably it will not run faster than the Julia's equivalent.

 ## Pleasure to write {#sec:jl_pleasure_to_write}

 According to [stack overflow's survey](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) Julia got one of the best loved-dreaded ratio among the examined programming languages.

 This is also true for me.
-I like writing programs with Julia.
+I like writing programs with Julia (hopefully so will you).

 ## Not mainstream {#sec:jl_not_mainstream}